A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

-We extract the mean surface brightness radial profiles for \mgii\ emission, continuum, and residual emission as described in \ref{Radial_Profiles}.
-We do not show the radial profiles for \oii\ and \feii\ because they are not spatially extended.
-Figure \ref{fig:src_MgII_radial} shows these radial profiles for these regions as filled black, yellow and green points.
-Figure \ref{fig:src_MgII_radial} shows that the \mgii\ residual emission extends to $\approx$ $6.0_{- 0.2 }^{+0.2 }$ kpc, $7.0_{-0.2}^{+0.3}$ kpc, and $8.5_{-0.1}^{+0.1}$ kpc in regions E, U, and B, respectively, as measured from the brightest central pixel of each individual region.
-The residual \mgii\ emission in image 3 extends radially up to $29.7_{-1.6}^{+1.6}$ kpc.
-We find that the 3$\sigma$ radial extents of residual emission is more than 25 kpc for both image 3 and the counter arc.
-Image 3 and the counter arc provide the extent of the residual emission in the galaxy as a whole.
+We extract the mean surface brightness radial profiles for the \mgii\ emission as described in \ref{sec:Method_Radial_Profiles}.
+Figure \ref{fig:src_radial_3EUB_OII_FeII_MgII} shows these radial profiles for these regions as solid black points.
+Figure \ref{fig:src_radial_3EUB_OII_FeII_MgII} shows that the \mgii\ emission extends to $\approx$ $9.6_{- 0.2 }^{+0.2}$ kpc, $9.0_{-0.2}^{+0.3}$ kpc, and $7.4_{-0.1}^{+0.1}$ kpc in regions E, U, and B, respectively, as measured from the brightest central pixel of each individual region.
+The \mgii\ emission in image 3 extends radially up to $24.5_{-1.6}^{+1.6}$ kpc.
+We find that the 3$\sigma$ maximum radial extents of the \mgii\ emission are $\sim$ 25 kpc for both image 3 and the counter arc.
+Image 3 and the counter arc provide the extent of the \mgii\ emission in the galaxy as a whole.
 However, image 3 is much more magnified and distorted compared to the counter arc.
-Furthermore, image 3 has some contribution from two foreground cluster galaxies (See Figure 1 in \cite{wuyts2014magnified}).
-So, the counter arc provides a more reliable measure for the radial extent of the outflow.
-We parametrize the \mgii\ emission and residual surface brightness radial profiles with an exponential for the inner region of the profile plus a power law for the outer region as follows:
+Furthermore, image 3 has some contribution from two foreground cluster galaxies \cite[See Figure 1 in][]{wuyts2014magnified}.
+Therefore, the counter arc provides a more reliable measure for the radial extent of the outflow traced by the {\mgii} emission.

-where $I_{0,1}$ is the surface brightness intensity at $r = 0$, $r_0$ is a scale radius for the exponential, $I_{0,2}$ is the surface brightness intensity at $r = r_b$, $r_b$ is the characteristic radius for the power law, and $\beta$ is the index of the power law.
-All these parameters are free to vary during the fitting process.
-Then, we convolve equation \ref{eq:radial_profile_model} with the corresponding reconstructed seeing for each region in the source plane.
-We fit this convolved model using the Markov chain Monte Carlo (MCMC) sampling using the python package $\texttt{EMCEE}$ \footnote{https://emcee.readthedocs.io/} \citep{foreman2013emcee}.
-The best fitting parameters using the model described here are summarized in Table \ref{table:radial_parameters}1.